Indian start-ups focus on diagnostic tests to reduce antibiotic resistance

 The second day explored the regulatory processes required to receive approval to market tests in India and the UK/Europe.
 This focussed on minimum requirements in terms of performance and other key criteria.
 The teams learned from:

 - Dr Gill Morgan, Sestria Ltd, strongly recommended that companies do their filings in line with the new EU regulations for 2022, as existing guidelines will soon be out of date.
-Full details from Gill’s talk can be found here.
+Gill’s talk was recorded and can be found here as resource.

 - Ms Rubina Bose, Deputy Drugs Controller India, from the Central Drugs Standard Control Organisation (CDSCO) - said that they have set up a service to support applications for marketing approval and recommend that companies in India consult with them early in the development process.
 Contact them here;